minireference/hackers-manual/README.md

 TODO:
 -----
-  - come up with RE to match all links and surrounding title + notes
+  - Setup basic Django site with markdown processing of each page

 Phase 1